Please note that Tapas no longer supports Internet Explorer.

 “You told me yourself,” he said, “without meaning to.”

+Cain let his fingertips gently graze the man’s sleeve.
+He didn’t flinch.
+He just sat there, watching.
+Cain leaned in, his voice sinking to something almost intimate.
 “You were watching me last night,” he said.
 “I thought perhaps you’d returned for what you were staring at.”

-A beat of silence stretched between them.
+A moment of stillness stretched between them.

 Then came the faintest upturn of the man’s mouth.
+“Little lamb, I take only when I decide it’s worth the trouble.”

-The man’s hand rose, deliberate and unhurried.
-He brushed a stray strand of hair behind Cain’s ear, fingertips lingering for a moment longer than they should have.
+The man’s hand rose gently.
+He brushed a strand of hair behind Cain’s ear, fingertips lingering for a moment longer than they should have.
+“Tonight,” he murmured, “I’m still deciding.”

 And then he was gone.

-He scoffed softly, as if to dismiss the thought, but his pulse betrayed him.
 The man was an enigma wrapped in restraint, and Cain, who prided himself on knowing men down to the marrow, couldn’t read him at all.

-“Still deciding,” Cain murmured under his breath.
-“How very considerate.”
+"Still deciding," Cain murmured under his breath.
+“Let's see how long your resolve lasts.”

 With that, he rose from his seat, straightened his cuffs, and glanced briefly toward the staircase.
-The night was still young, there were other hearts to play with, other pockets to empty, and other men eager to mistake him for salvation.
+The night was still young, there were other hearts to play with, other pockets to empty, and other men willing to mistake him for salvation.

 There were five of them.
 Broad men with broad laughter, the kind who thought coin could sanctify sin.
 They toasted to profit, to conquest, to themselves, glasses clinking as the girls played their roles to perfection.

 Cain smirked faintly.
-Business negotiations, he thought, watching them flutter between the men like painted moths.
+Business negotiations, he thought, watching them flutter between the men like moths.
 They talk numbers, the girls pretend to listen, and everyone leaves a little poorer.

 The men likely didn't even hear themselves.
 They prattled on about their ventures, their "victories," as they called them, while the girls nodded in practised awe, none the wiser to the lives likely ruined beneath those boasts.